WidkidoneR2/dotfiles/README.md

-# 🌲 Omarchy - Arch Linux Dotfiles
+# 🌲 Omarchy-FAELIGHT FOREST - Arch Linux

 > **A minimal, native Wayland system built for speed, reliability, and beauty.**